ajnirp/musicbox/README.md

 15. Select a point to use as a control point: mouse click
 16. Start the animation: `Space`
 17. Delete the last created control points: right mouse click
+18. Clear the keyframes file while the program is running: `F4`
+19. Save the cuurent keyframe to the keyframes file: `F3`

 Walkthrough
 -----------